Ms Stephanie Cook staff profile picture

 Previously I have been a subject librarian for the Faculty of Medical and Health Sciences at the University of Auckland.
 I have also worked as a learning support services librarian, collaborating with faculty to integrate information literacy into the curriculum; academic skills advisor, providing online and face to face support for students; and most recently as an online learning designer.

-I am one of the Health and Sciences Librarians.
+I am one of the Health Librarians.

 More about me...View less...